Sola Scriptura: A Biblical Error

 Circularity?

 Sometimes, a Protestant will accuse the position above of circularity.
 That is, it seems to claim the authenticity of the Bible relies on the authenticity of the Church, but then turns around and proves the authenticity of the Church with the Bible.
 But this is not necessarily the case.
-For example: it is not circular for me to suggest that Jesus Christ, based on the Gospels read as historical texts, makes the only compelling claim to divinity in human history, and that the basic narrative of those texts is that He was born of a virgin, died, rose from the dead, and established a Church through His twelve Apostles.
-One can easily identify that this Church involves Nicene Apostolic succession, being that the entire Christian Church professed and practiced it for 1,500 years.
+For example, it is not circular for me to suggest that Jesus Christ, based on the Gospels read as historical texts, makes the only compelling claim to divinity in human history, and that the basic narrative of those texts is that He was born of a virgin, died, rose from the dead, and established a Church through His twelve Apostles; one can easily identify that this Church involves Nicene Apostolic succession, being that the entire Christian Church professed and practiced it for 1,500 years.
 From there, one can validate scripture on Church authority.

 Doctrine, by its nature, requires divine revelation.
 That is, it is incumbent on God to reveal it, not on man to discover it.
 So a proper analogy would rather be that we are faced with a math problem with an unknown variable, and the only possible way to solve it is by God giving the answer.
 Not only this, it is easy to become convinced God has given you the answer when He hasn’t, like the Arians, Pelagians, Gnostics, Manichaeans, Apollinarians, Nestorians, Monothelites, Themistians, and all the other heretics throughout Christian history.
 Again, identifying that God answers questions through the Apostles’ successors can be done by any child; actually answering the question by none but the Holy Spirit.
 Consequently, to be Catholic or Orthodox, one need only make the judgments of a child; but to be a Protestant, one must baselessly claim to make the very judgments of God.